IdentityNulll/Daily-Plans/README.md

-Using this Plans.txt i put my daily routine what i did what i had to do and what i did not )
+With this repository I write down the things I have to do in a day And Also My PLANS for a year, whether it is finished or not and Deadlines too